Ria424/developers-animatesdk-docs/SymbolInstance_object/SymbolInstance25.md

 #### Usage

-symbolInstance.symbolType
+SymbolInstance.symbolType

 #### Description

-Property; a string that specifies the type of symbol.
+Property; `"button" | "movie clip" | "graphic"`; A string that specifies the type of symbol.
 This property is equivalent to the value for Behavior in the Create New Symbol and Convert To Symbol dialog boxes.
 Acceptable values are "button", "movie clip", and "graphic".

 #### Example